 What Is Manual Therapy?

 Often, patients are instructed to treat pulled muscles with rest and massage.
 These methods work well, but it is likely that the pain will return.
 That’s because the pain and muscle spasms are a result of a restricted joint.
-Joint mobilization used by physical therapists loosens up the restricted joint by applying slow velocity and increased amplitude.
+Joint mobilization used by physical and occupational therapists loosens up the restricted joint by applying slow velocity and increased amplitude.
 This type of manual therapy actually applies movement to the barrier of the joint.
 Joint mobilization is painless.

 The high velocity, low amplitude thrust joint mobilization is an approach that entails taking a joint to its restrictive barrier and applying a quick thrust in a specific direction in a very small range of movement.
 This technique is used for pain relief and the restoration of joint motion and does not move a joint beyond its normal anatomical limit.
 It has been shown in many research articles to be highly effective and safe for immediate pain reduction in the spine, as well as in many peripheral joints.

-Soft tissue mobilization is used by physical therapists to break up fibrous muscle or connective tissue, including fascia.
+Soft tissue mobilization is used by physical therapists or occupational therapist to break up fibrous muscle or connective tissue, including fascia.
 This method of manual therapy entails rhythmic stretching and deep pressure.
 The therapist localizes the area of the greatest tissue restriction and begins to mobilize it with specific techniques, such as Graston or Instrument-assisted soft tissue mobilization.

 Muscle energy techniques (METs) are procedures used to lengthen shortened muscles and mobilize restricted joints.
-During this procedure, the patient’s muscles are voluntarily contracted against a controlled counterforce applied by the physical therapist from a specific direction.
+During this procedure, the patient’s muscles are voluntarily contracted against a controlled counterforce applied by the therapist from a specific direction.
 After the contraction, the joint is taken to its new barrier.
 This is an active procedure technique in which the patient participates and is well-tolerated.

 The strain-counterstrain method focuses on fixing abnormal neuromuscular reflexes that cause both postural and structural issues.
-The physical therapist will locate the patient’s position of comfort and hold that position for approximately 90 seconds.
+The therapist will locate the patient’s position of comfort and hold that position for approximately 90 seconds.
 When holding, an asymptomatic strain is induced through stretching.
 The patient is then brought out of this position.
 This allows for a resetting of the muscles and sets the muscles for healing.
 It’s a gentle technique that is commonly used for back problems.

-How Manual Therapy in Physical Therapy Helps
+How Manual Therapy in Physical and Occupational Therapy Helps